-This At-Home Beauty Tool Uses the Same Laser Technology as In-Office Devices
+This At-Home Laser Uses the Same Tech as In-Office Devices

 Is It Worth It?

 While it’s a hefty sum of cash up front, I do think the device will pay for itself in a few months if you get regular in-office laser and other aesthetic treatments.
 Even though you should expect to be patient to see results, the laser does offer some instant gratification benefits.
 I notice that the warmth of the device gives my skin an instant glow and seems to help nighttime skincare products absorb faster, as there is less pilling when layered (retinol, EGF serum, night cream, and face oil as the final step) after using the device.
-Right now, NIRA is offering a generous 20 percent off its lasers, so if you’ve been eyeing the at-home laser but have been nervous about the price, now’s the time to treat yourself.
+If you’re looking for an at-home solution to cut down the costs of regular derm appointments, NIRA’s lasers are some of the best on the market.